 Police said it appears Strudwick lost control of his pickup truck and went off the road, striking a tree during windy and rainy conditions.
 He was pronounced dead at a hospital.or

 Wilson said the city's flags will be lowered to honor Strudwick, who worked for the department's forestry division.

 Zander Venezia, 16

-Venezia had won North Carolina's Rip Curl Grom Search surfing competition for his age group in August.
+In August, Venezia won North Carolina's Rip Curl Grom Search surfing competition for his age group.

 Carl Junior Francis, 2